Establishing Legal Parentage

 A child's legal parent possesses unique rights and responsibilities.
 For example, only the legal parent of a child can be required to make or receive payments for a child support order.
 Being the child's legal parent means one's parentage (paternity) has been legally established.

-Unless one is the child's biological mother, or legally adopted the child, having one's name on a child's birth certificate does not necessarily mean they are the child's legal parent.
-Otherwise, there are a few ways legal parentage can be established:
+Unless one is the child's biological mother, having one's name on a child's birth certificate does not necessarily mean they are the child's legal parent.
+Otherwise, there are a few ways one can become the legal parent of a child:

 Being the presumed parent through marriage or a civil union